TOILmodular/GHOST_IN_THE_MACHINE/Module Details/Module Details.md

 The decision about how to shuffle the knob assignments, i.e. the way the multiplexers are determining connections, is done via 2 control bits in each IC.
 Those control bits are provided by a CD4094 shift register.
-The data to be moved into the shift register is derived from the internal noise source sent to a comparator op amp.
+The data to be moved into the shift register is derived from the internal noise source sent via a comparator op amp, deciding for a high or low bit.
 In order to ensure the simultaneous shuffling of all knobs in one group, all multiplexers for that group receive the same control bits.

 Triggering a shuffle event is done either via the central push button, or with a high signal (>1V) sent into the CHAOS input.